factorhouse/kpow-helm-charts/charts/kpow/README.md

 kubectl apply -f ./kpow-secrets.yaml --namespace factorhouse
 ```

-Then run the helm chart (this can be used in conjunction with `envFromConfigMap`)
+Then run the Helm Chart (this can be used in conjunction with `envFromConfigMap`)

 See the Kubernetes documentation on [configuring all key value pairs in a secret as environment variables](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#configure-all-key-value-pairs-in-a-secret-as-container-environment-variables) for more information.